trinodb/trino/docs/src/main/sphinx/connector/elasticsearch.md

 This document describes how to setup the Elasticsearch Connector to run SQL queries against Elasticsearch.

 :::{note}
-Elasticsearch (6.6.0 or later) or OpenSearch (1.1.0 or later) is required.
+Elasticsearch (7.x or 8.x) is required.
+OpenSearch is supported through the dedicated [OpenSearch](/connector/opensearch) connector.
 :::

 ## Configuration